Skip to main content

 The Organization Obsession

-You spend more time organizing than actually using your knowledge.
+You spend more time organizing than using your knowledge.
 Folders within folders.
 Complex tagging systems.
 Color-coded everything.
 The system becomes the goal, not a means to an end.

 The fix: Embrace messiness.
 Your retrieval system matters more than your organizational structure.